League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 See [CHANGELOG.md](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/blob/master/CHANGELOG.md).
 Also see the [releases page](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/releases).

-Previous versions were by previous maintainers, including Hydroxi and ThoGri back on Gitlab, before Fallayn took over maintenance and transferred the module to Github and the League.
+Older versions were released by previous maintainers, including Hydroxi and ThoGri back on Gitlab, before Fallayn took over maintenance and transferred the module to Github and the League.
 Thanks for all of your work, everyone!